Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Propeller

 The propulsion unit consists of a propeller, shaft, and engine.
-The propeller is made up of non-corrosive metals such as aluminum, bronze, and manganese.
+The propeller comprises non-corrosive metals such as aluminum, bronze, and manganese.
 There can be multiple propellors on the ship.

 Newton’s third law of motion and Bernoulli’s principle are behind the vessel/ship movement.